deviknitkkr/kafka-springboot/README.md

 # kafka-springboot
-A demo project that show case publishing and consuming to and from Kafka.
+A demo project that show case publishing and consuming to and from Apache-Kafka.